KlugeNico/SimpleECS/README.md

 - Core API very near to functionality (But there is also a handy wrapper)
 - Registered Components to make usage of Libraries (.dll .so) for mods possible.
 - Systems can be updated over multiple Frames.
+- The core is completely type independent.
+So it's possible to write extensions which add Components/Systems on runtime via.
+LUA ect.
 - Seems to be faster for now.
 At least for the EntityX example (the exploding circles).
 I build both with gcc version 6.3.0 on Debian.
   - EntityX: 40 fps
   - SimpleECS: 50 fps.